AdhyanDhull/chiral-asymmetry/content/post/hello-world.md

 ---
 I decided to gift myself a new blog and here is the result ;)

-This is my personal blog and I'll be sharing the things I do or my opinions on recent news/technologies I come across.
+This blog is named 'Chiral Asymmetry' and will be my personal blog.
+I'll be sharing the things I do or my opinions on recent news/technologies I come across.

 This blog was created on Hugo and then I installed Netlify CMS on it.